learn-co-curriculum/hs-intro-web-design-teachers-guide-intro-js/README.md

 ###Motivation
 You guys have all of the basics for creating fantastic, responsive web designs.
-Now for the icing on the cake - using jQuery to add animated and interactive elements.
+Now for the icing on the cake - using jQuery to add animated and interactive elements. jQuery is a JavaScript library, which means you need to understand some JS fundamentals.
+JS is the most widely used programming language.

 ###Lesson Plan
 + Before we launch right into jQuery there are a few fundamental principles of JavaScript that we are going to have to go over.